-The demand for both humanitarian and development assistance is on the rise.
 With growing humanitarian needs and limited funding, innovative solutions are vital to assist the most vulnerable groups in new and efficient ways.
-The Warren Centre is excited to bring you The Professor Ron Johnston Humanitarian Innovation Awards, commencing in 2019.
+The Warren Centre is thrilled to bring you the second annual Professor Ron Johnston Humanitarian Innovation Awards in 2020.

-Join us as we launch two of Australia’s newest innovation events, in conjunction with RedR Australia and the University of Sydney.
-These annual events, including Australia’s first-ever Humanitarian Innovation Hackathon, encourage and reward university students to create cutting-edge solutions that could save lives and make a positive impact on people around the world.
+Join us for two of Australia’s newest innovation events, in conjunction with RedR Australia and the University of Sydney.
+These annual events include Australia’s first ever Humanitarian Innovation Hackathon, which encourages and rewards university student to create cutting-edge solutions that could save lives and make a positive impact on people around the world.

 This national submissions contest is for university students to develop innovative technological or engineering solutions that support human welfare through benevolent treatment or assistance to people for substantially altruistic reasons.
-Students, who can work individually or in teams, are encouraged to select a real-world humanitarian problem and develop technology-driven solutions.
+Students are encouraged to select a real-world humanitarian problem and develop technology-driven solutions.
 Submissions are to be comprised of a short video encapsulating the essence of your idea.
 You will also need to provide a written brief showing evidence of how your solution could be achieved.